Seungwoo321/vue-pivottable/docs/guide/slot.md

 ## colGroup

-If you don't want the drag field to exceed `td.pvtAxisContainer` you can use.
+You can use this slot if you want the width of `td.pvtAxisContainer` to be fixed, or if you want the drag field to never exceed `td.pvtAxisContainer` .

 ::: tip
-But `td.pvtAxisContainer` has `overflow-x:auto;` property.
+`td.pvtAxisContainer` has **overflow-x:auto;** property.
 :::

 ```vue{13-16}